qusers/Q/README.md

 ### Compiling Q for HPC (MPI support)

+> [!IMPORTANT]
-> **Important**: The current Q implementation relies on `slurm` for job management and submission.
+> The current Q implementation relies on `slurm` for job management and submission.
+The basic `qprep` tool for topology creation is automatically compiled during pip installation and is sufficient for preparing inputs.
 When submitting jobs, QligFEP uses the MPI-enabled `qdynp` program (_p for parallel_) to run the molecular dynamics simulations.
-In addition to installing QligFEP, you need to compile it.

-The basic `qprep` tool is automatically compiled during pip installation and is sufficient for input preparation.
-When using Q, you first need to compile it, as described below:
+To actually run these simulations, you need to compile Q as described below:

 On your HPC system, load the appropriate modules (system-dependent).
 We recommend using the GCC compiler suite and OpenMPI, as those are commonly available and compatible.
 To check for module availability, use the command `module spider openmpi` or `module avail openmpi`.

 In the output, look for a version compiled with GCC (e.g., `OpenMPI/4.1.4-GCC-11.3.0`) and load it using the `module load` command.
-If you have trouble finding the right modules, please contact your system administrator.

-After loading these modules, navigate to the `src/q6` folder in the Q repository and compile both the serial and MPI versions of Q. In the example, we show how to do this on the Snellius, the Dutch national supercomputer:
+After loading the module, navigate to the `src/q6` folder in the Q repository and compile both the serial and MPI versions of Q with the commands `make all` and `make mpi`.
+In the example, we show how to do this on the Snellius, the Dutch national supercomputer:

 _Example_:
 ```bash